-Foul Play Now Suspected In Case Of Missing Postal Worker
+Foul Play Now Suspected In Case Of Missing Postal Worker Kierra Coles

-CHICAGO (CBS)–Police on Thursday said foul play is suspected in the disappearance of Kierra Coles, a 26-year-old pregnant letter carrier who went missing about two weeks ago.
+CHICAGO (CBS)–Police on Thursday said they suspect foul play in the disappearance of Kierra Coles, the 26-year-old pregnant letter carrier who went missing about two weeks ago.

 Coles, 26, was last seen on the night of Oct.
 2, near 81st and Vernon in the Chatham neighborhood, according to her family.
 She is three months pregnant with her first child.